KennthShang/PhaTYP/README.md

 # ATTNETION!!!
-1. The program has been updated and moved to (PhaBOX)[https://github.com/KennthShang/PhaBOX], which is more user-friendly.
+- The program has been updated and moved to [PhaBOX](https://github.com/KennthShang/PhaBOX), which is more user-friendly.
 Hope you will enjoy it.
 This folder will be no longer maintained.

-2. Our web server for  viruses-related tasks (including virus identification, taxonomy classification, lifestyle prediction, and host prediction) is available!
-You can visit [PhaBOX 2](https://phage.ee.cityu.edu.hk/) to use the GUI.
+- Our web server for viruses-related tasks (including virus identification, taxonomy classification, lifestyle prediction, host prediction, and protein annotation) is available!
+You can visit [PhaBOX 2](http://phage.ee.cityu.edu.hk/) to use the GUI.
 We also provided more detailed intermediate files and visualization for further analysis.

 ![PhaTYP](logo.png)